-A Material Transfer Agreement (MTA) is a contract that governs the transfer of tangible research materials between two organizations, when the recipient intends to use it or his or her own research purposes, and when no collaboration between scientists is planned.
+A Material Transfer Agreement (MTA) is an agreement that governs the transfer of tangible research materials between two organizations, when the recipient intends to use it or his or her own research purposes, and when no collaboration between scientists is planned.
 Further guidance on the use of MTA's can be found under "Guidance to Model Transfer" and via COGR.

 There are two preferred model MTA's that University of Maryland researchers can use to receive material.
 Many academic institutions, including UMD, have signed the master Uniform Biological Material Transfer Agreement (UBMTA) in an effort to transfer materials quickly and efficiently.
 If the institution sending materials is a signatory to the UBMTA, the UMD researcher should complete as much of the fill-in information in the following form as possible before routing.